 1.1 Purpose

 This specification describes the PacketCableTM 1.0 embedded-MTA device initialization and provisioning.
-This specification is issued to facilitate design and field-testing leading to the ear manufacturability interville for the provide solution of the provide solution o
+This specification is issued to facilitate design and field-testing leading to the early manufacturability and interoperability of conforming hardware and software by multiple vendors.